 Indigenous Land Use Agreements (ILUAs)

-ILUAs offer a legal framework for negotiated agreements over land use and access that can embed customary decision-making while producing binding outcomes under Australian law.
-They are a key institutional bridge between traditional governance and formal legal institutions.
+ILUAs provide a statutory means to record negotiated agreements over land use and access.
+Properly drafted ILUAs can embed customary decision‑making and produce binding legal outcomes under Australian law, acting as a bridge between traditional governance and formal institutions.

 Community Justice Groups

-Locally led community justice groups, which often include Elders and respected community members, provide another avenue for resolving land-related matters through culturally grounded processes rather than defaulting to courts.
+Locally led community justice or peacemaking groups — often including Elders and respected community members — offer culturally grounded processes for resolving land and membership matters without defaulting to courts.

-Schematic integration model — when to use which approach: use customary processes when cultural authority, on‑Country resolution and restorative outcomes are the priority; use courts where legal title, urgent injunctions or enforceable remedies are required; and hybridise (co‑designed processes, ILUAs or native title mediation) when cultural legitimacy and legal certainty must operate together.
+Which approach to use depends on objectives: prioritise customary processes for cultural authority, on‑Country resolution and restorative outcomes; use courts when urgent injunctions, clear legal title or enforceable remedies are required; and hybridise (co‑designed ADR, ILUAs or native title mediation) when both cultural legitimacy and legal certainty must be achieved.

-Indigenous Land Use Agreements represent a modern framework that can incorporate traditional decision-making processes.
+Indigenous Land Use Agreements represent a legal pathway that can incorporate traditional decision‑making.

 Compare Traditional and Modern Approaches